ebyau/vision-gnn-custom-training/README.md

 # Vision GNN Training

-This project finetunes the ViG (Vision GNN) from the paper [Vision GNN: An Image is Worth Graph of Nodes](https://arxiv.org/abs/2206.00272) model using a custom dataset.
+This project finetunes the ViG (Vision GNN) from the paper [Vision GNN: An Image is Worth Graph of Nodes](https://arxiv.org/abs/2206.00272) model on a custom dataset.

 ## Project Structure